Assured autonomy: How operations research powers and orchestrates generative AI systems: Applications Across Domains

 Transportation autonomy is often framed as a perception breakthrough.
 In practice, the binding constraints are coordination and regulation.
-The standard is compliance with bright-line safety rules in environments where other users behave strategically, unpredictably, or simply incorrectly.
+The standard is compliance with bright-line safety rules where other users behave strategically, unpredictably, or simply incorrectly.
 When an autonomous vehicle mishandles a stopped school bus, regulators treat it as a rule violation, not a marginal performance miss---hence recalls and scrutiny \citep{WaymoRecallReuters2025}.
 When robotaxi programs stumble, enforcement turns on incident response, reporting, and verifiable risk controls \citep{NHTSA2024}.

 These features sharpen the autonomy paradox.
 Mobility agents act in shared space.
-If the generative core is stochastic---for example, an iterative denoising procedure---it is hard to certify that separation, stopping, and right-of-way constraints hold along the entire trajectory, rather than only on average or after repair.
+If the generative core is stochastic---e.g., iterative denoising---it is hard to certify that separation, stopping, and right-of-way constraints hold along the entire trajectory rather than on average or after repair.
 Flow-based generation shifts the burden from cleanup to design.
-When trajectories arise from deterministic dynamics with a constraint-aware vector field, feasibility can be made an invariant of the motion.
-This is OR at its comparative advantage: specify admissible dynamics instead of projecting infeasible samples back into the feasible set.
+When trajectories arise from deterministic dynamics with a constraint-aware vector field, feasibility becomes an invariant of motion.
+This is OR's comparative advantage: specify admissible dynamics rather than projecting infeasible samples back.

-Aviation shows what assured autonomy looks like inside a mature safety regime.
-The U.S.\ National Airspace System already relies on decision support for time-based traffic management that schedules and meters flows through constrained airspace \citep{FAA2024}.
-The underlying logic is OR by construction: demand--capacity balancing, network constraints, and scheduling with separation requirements.
-In such a regime, generative or agentic components must remain subordinate to certified invariants.
+Aviation shows what assured autonomy looks like in a mature safety regime.
+The U.S.\ National Airspace System relies on decision support for time-based traffic management that schedules and meters flows through constrained airspace \citep{FAA2024}.
+The logic is OR by construction: demand--capacity balancing, network constraints, scheduling with separation requirements.
+Generative or agentic components must remain subordinate to certified invariants.
 Transformers can help with intent inference, coordination messages, and explanations.
-The trajectory engine and the supervisory layer that guarantees separation must be auditable, stress-testable, and compatible with certification practice.
+The trajectory engine and supervisory layer guaranteeing separation must be auditable, stress-testable, and compatible with certification practice.